 3. First complete draft of work: Deadline: February

-4. The final copies of the thesis should be given to the Assistant to the Head Tutor in Room 101S, Music Building (total of 2 or 3, additional Reader(s); see format requirments below).
+4. The final copies of the thesis should be given to the Assistant Director of Undergraduate Studies in Room 101S, Music Building (total of 2 or 3, additional Reader(s); see format requirments below).

 FINAL DEADLINE (no exceptions): March

 A bound copy of the final thesis is required for submission to the Music Library.
 If you are awarded summa cum laude or magna cum laude for your thesis, you will also be responsible for submitting an unbound copy for the University Archives.
 This is a requirement for receiving the final award on the thesis.
-The Library and/or archive copies must be submitted to the Assistant to the Head Tutor by early April.
+The Library and/or archive copies must be submitted to the Assistant to Director of Undergraduate Studies by early April.

 NOTE: After the due date, no revisions are accepted, except those mandated by the Thesis Advisor (copy editing will be allowed for library and archival copies).

 An explanation of the required format for your thesis is on the following page.
-Please see your Advisor or the Head Tutor if you have any questions.
+Please see your Advisor or the Director of Undergraduate Studies if you have any questions.